FerminLiu/FerminLiu.github.io/_pages/about.md

 Education
 ======
 ----
-* Ph.D in Mathematics, The Hong Kong University of Science and Technology, 2025 - present
+* Ph.D. in Mathematics, The Hong Kong University of Science and Technology, 2025 - present
 * B.S. in Statistics,  University of Science and Technology of China, 2021 - 2025

 Research Experience